 “Look, Ava,” she says impatiently, “we’re not just servers here.
 We’re actors.
 We have to look the part.
-We support a wholesome family image, just like they did in the fifties.
-And he fits that image.”
+We support a wholesome family image, and he fits that image.”
 She points to Louis, who continues to smirk.
 “Like it or not, that’s how we do the hiring at this place.
 Hank himself instructed me on that point.
 How do you think you and Matt got hired?”

 “This is complete shit,” I mutter.

-“What’s complete shit?”
-Jenny asks as she comes back out of the kitchen.
+“What’s complete shit?” our other co-worker, Jenny, asks as she comes back out of the kitchen.

 “Gina.
 She just hired another server,” Matt says.